-Push Protocol: Push Protocol, previously known as Ethereum Push Notification Service (EPNS), is the first Web3 notification protocol that enables DeFi protocols to send real-time push notifications to users for critical events such as loan liquidation, trade execution, airdrops, and more.
+Push Protocol: Push Protocol, previously known as Ethereum Push Notification Service (EPNS), was the first Web3 notification protocol that enabled DeFi protocols to send real-time push notifications to users for critical events such as loan liquidation, trade execution, airdrops, and more.

 Alchemy Notify: Alchemy Notify enables DeFi protocols to send push notifications to their users on their smartphones.